Skip to main content

 💡Tip

-• Only users mentioned in the comment receive a notification about it.
+• Only users mentioned in the comment receive a notification about it, comments without any tag will not generate a notification.

 • Comments found under the comments tab in the editor remain available even after removing the target language from your project’s languages list.